Ivan-Korpalo/project-21/README.md

 Requirements Definition:

-1. Does the user know the rules of 21?

-    -Yes: Continue to game.

-    -No: display the rules of playing 21
+1. New players will be given a list of rules through a helpful window that they can then close.

-2. We will use a 52-card deck
+2. We will use a simulated standard 52-card deck with full compliment of suits and ranks.
+Deck is shuffled at the beginning and when it is halfway depleted.

-    -13 different ranks of cards (ace, 2-10, jack, queen, king)

-    -4 different suits ( clubs, diamonds, hearts, spades)

-    -Each suite includes all 13 ranks of cards

-      Ex, clubs(13 ranks), diamonds (13 ranks), hearts (13 ranks), spades (13 ranks)

 3. Game objective: the user attempts to beat the dealer by getting a count as close to 21 as possible, without going over 21.

-4. The user will initially receive 2 cards

-    -Cards are drawn from the top of the deck
+4. The user will initially receive 2 cards drawn from the top of the deck.
+The hand and its corresponding value will be displayed on screen

-    -Create a variable “playerSum” to store the value of the player’s sum of cards.

-    -Show the value of one card to the user, its  value to “playerSum”

-    -Hide the other card from the user.
-Keep the value of the card stored.

-5. The dealer will play 2 cards visible to the user
+5. The dealer will play 2 cards visible to the user after the user completed their turn.
+They will then draw more cards according to the algorithm.

-    -Create a variable “dealerSum” to store the value of the dealer’s sum of cards

-    -Store the value of the sum of both cards to “dealerSum”

-    -Output the sum for the user to see.
+6. Once the dealer is finished, the value of the user and dealer's hands are compared.
+If it is higher than 21, it is automatically set to zero.
+A winner or tie is then declared.
+User is then asked if they want to play again.

-6. Be ready for Aces.

-    -Aces can be either a 1 or 11

-    -User and Dealer must choose upon first receiving it
+7. Be ready for Aces.
+Aces can be either a 1 or 11.
+User and Dealer must choose a value upon first receiving it

     -If this is too complicated to implement, value of Ace will default to 1

-7. More to come
+8. More to come

     -This is a reminder that we are not finished yet.
 We must continue to add more stuff to this document.